benschw/springboard/README.md

 Since the values in your secrets file are encrypted with vault's transit backend, you can commit these files to source control.
-This allows you to be more deliberate about tracking the sensitive data needed to run your applications.
+This allows you to be more deliberate about tracking and publishing the sensitive data needed to run your applications.

 # Usage